HM Prison Holloway: Inspections, inquiries and reports

-In October 1999, it was announced that healthcare campaigner and agony aunt Claire Rayner had been called in to advise on an improved healthcare provision at Holloway Prison.
+In October 1999 it was announced that healthcare campaigner and agony aunt Claire Rayner had been called in to advise on an improved healthcare provision at Holloway.
 Rayner's appointment was announced after the introduction of emergency measures at the prison's healthcare unit after various failures.

-In September 2001, an inspection report from His Majesty's Chief Inspector of Prisons claimed that Holloway Prison was failing many of its inmates, mainly due to financial pressures.
+In September 2001 an inspection report from His Majesty's Chief Inspector of Prisons claimed that Holloway was failing many of its inmates, mainly due to financial pressures.
 However, the report stated that the prison had improved in a number of areas, and praised staff working at the jail.

-In March 2002, Managers at Holloway were transferred to other prisons following an inquiry by the Prison Service.
+In March 2002 managers at Holloway were transferred to other prisons following an inquiry by the Prison Service.
 The inquiry followed a number of allegations from prison staff concerning sexual harassment, bullying and intimidation from managers.
 The inquiry supported some of these claims.

-An inspection report from in June 2003, stated that conditions had improved at Holloway Prison.
-However the report criticised levels of hygiene at the jail, as well as the lack of trained staff, and poor safety for inmates.
+An inspection report from June 2003 stated that conditions had improved at Holloway.
+However, it criticised levels of hygiene at the jail, as well as the lack of trained staff, and poor safety for inmates.
 A further inspection report in September 2008 again criticised safety levels for inmates of Holloway, claiming that bullying and theft were rife at the prison.
 The report also noted high levels of self-harm and poor mental health among the inmates.

 A further inspection in 2010 again noted improvements but found that most prisoners said they felt unsafe and that there remained 35 incidents a week of self-harm.
 The prison's operational capacity is 501.